Analysis - Japan nuclear power outlook bleak despite first reactor restart

 Tougher safety standards and stricter implementation of rules since Fukushima have also been hitting restarts.
 Japan Atomic Power has been battling a regulatory ruling that one of its reactors sits above an active fault, meaning it must be decommissioned.

-But offering some hope to nuclear operators, some ageing units may be given a new lease of life as the NRA considers applications for operation beyond the standard 40 years.
+But offering some hope to nuclear operators, some aging units may be given a new lease of life as the NRA considers applications for operation beyond the standard 40 years.

 Two Kansai units, both around 40 years old, are being vetted for extensions.
 The regulator has said it would be very strict on granting permission, but Kansai is pushing for acceptance of less costly measures on fireproofing thousands of kilometres of wiring.